ajo01/LUX/README.md

 Bugs:
 bug with showing prices in app cart.subtotal.formatted_with_symbol.
-Use useEffect for this cards in Cart seem irregular cart not refreshing when order confirmed
+Use useEffect for this cards in Cart seem irregular shipping option validation -> cart not refreshing when order confirmed

 Todo:
 add images of models in cards in landing page